weigert/SimpleHydrology/README.md

 All of the code is wrapped with the world class in `world.h`.
 The bottom of this file contains a bunch of stuff relevant for rendering, but not the erosion system.

 The rest is shaders and rendering stuff.

+## Update October 2021

+The rendering system has been updated to use [vertex pooling](https://nickmcd.me/2021/04/04/high-performance-voxel-engine/) to remove all remeshing cost.

+Improvements have also been made to the flooding algorithm to increase the search plane at fixed, deterministic increments by iteratively looking for the lowest point on the boundary.
+Additionally, the region can be grown by only tracking the boundary.

+For a next iteration on this system, see [SoilMachine](https://github.com/weigert/SoilMachine).

 ## Windows Ports
 Windows ports for this program exist: